cult-of-coders/redis-oplog/README.md

 ## Usage

-You can either configure it through Meteor settings:
+Configure it via meteor settings:

 ```
-// settings.json
+// settings.json these are the defaults
 {
   ...
   "redisOplog": {
     "redis": {
+        // all the options available can be found here: https://github.com/NodeRedis/node_redis#options-object-properties
       "port": 6379,          // Redis port
       "host": "127.0.0.1"   // Redis host
     },
+    "mutationDefaults": {
+        "optimistic": false, // Does not to a sync processing on the diffs
+        "pushToRedis": true // Pushes to redis the changes
+    }
-    "debug": false, // default is false,
+    "debug": false, // Will show timestamp and activity of redis-oplog.
-    "overridePublishFunction": true // default is true, Meteor.publish becomes Meteor.publishWithRedis, set to false if you don't want to override it
+    "overridePublishFunction": true // Meteor.publish becomes Meteor.publishWithRedis, set to false if you don't want to override it
   }
 }
 ```